We know you may have lots of questions about what it's like to study at York College, the course types on offer, and what you need to do and when.

 What different levels of study are available?

-At York College we offer a range of courses including A Levels, Vocational/Technical courses and Apprenticeships, with a variety of different levels:
+At York College we offer a range of courses including A Levels, Vocational courses, T Levels and Apprenticeships, with a variety of different levels:

 - A Levels are Level 3 qualifications